“I don’t know if you will find this post helpful”

 In formal logic, the clause following the “if” clause would begin with the word “then”: that’s perfectly acceptable grammatically, but not at all necessary.
 For example, in both of those sentence, the word “then” could be inserted right after the comma, and would add a bit of emphasis to the logical relationship, if that were something that needed underscoring.

-The last clause of the previous paragraph highlights a particular category of conditional statements, those using the subjunctive.
+The last clause of the previous paragraph highlights a particular category of conditional statements: those that use the subjunctive.
 For more on the subjunctive mood, see this post.
-The GMAT loves “if”-clauses involving the subjunctive.
+The GMAT loves “if-” clauses involving the subjunctive.

 When to use “whether”

 The word “whether” is a relative pronoun, which means it introduces a relative clause.
 A “whether” clause is always about the uncertainty in a choice or alternative, and the clause itself may stand apart from the sentence — the way an “if” clause does — or may act as a noun.
 When it stands apart, it is like an “if” clause in which the definite causal nature has been replaced with uncertainty or irrelevance.
 When it acts as a noun, the clause may act as the subject of the sentence, or as the object of an epistemological verb (to know, to wonder, etc.) or a volitional verb (to care, to prefer, etc.)

 3.)
 Whether you study French or Spanish, you will encounter an unfamiliar language in Japan.